isomerpages/gb-assist/_gov-assist/1c-loans.md

 The EFS helps Singapore enterprises to access financing more readily.
 ESG will share the loan default risk in the event of enterprise insolvency with the Participating Financial Insitutions.

-<a href="https://www.enterprisesg.gov.sg/financial-assistance/loans-and-insurance/loans-and-insurance/enterprise-financing-scheme/overview" target="_blank"style="color:#037e8a">Find out more</a>
+<a href="https://www.enterprisesg.gov.sg/financial-assistance/loans-and-insurance/loans-and-insurance/enterprise-financing-scheme/overview" target="_blank" style="color:#037e8a">Find out more</a>